ThisIsRudigo/Forms/README.md

 ###UPDATE
-Javascript stuff almost done... still wondering how to properly catch the error messages from the API and use it to display responses to the user befor my freaking page refreshes or something.
+Javascript stuff almost done... still wondering how to properly catch the error messages from the API and use it to display responses to the user before my freaking page refreshes or something.

 -----------